Our Privacy Promise

 Data protection law and regulation require us to have a lawful basis for processing your personal information.
 These include:

 - To comply with a legal obligation.
-For example, where we are required to do so by a court, regulatory authority the police or security services or we are legally required to, such as to comply with Health and Safety law, pension regulations and HMRC tax regulations.
+For example, where we are required to do so by a court, regulatory authority the police or security services.
+Where UK legislation requires us. such as to comply with employment, social security or social protection law, such as Health and Safety, a criminal records check, pension regulations and HMRC tax regulations.

 - In performance of a contract.
 To fulfil the requirements of the contract of employment we have with you.
 This might include confirming your eligibility and suitability for employment through checks such as references and qualifications, DBS, eligibility to work in the UK or driving licences; tracking work hours, leave and absences; administering pay and charity assets such as cars; compliance with policies and procedures and health and safety; occupational health assessment.